-Each student must choose an adviser, usually based upon area of academic and research interest when starting the program.
+Each student must choose an advisor when starting the program, usually based upon area of academic and research interest.
 By the end of the first year of residence, the student must have selected an advisory/supervisory committee and have an approved graduate plan of study, including a research proposal.
 The advisory/supervisory committee advises the student and administers the graduate exams to the student.
 Students are referred to the Animal Sciences Graduate Student Handbook for information regarding additional requirements.

 Other NDSU statistical courses or equivalents (transfer credit)

 Marc L. Bauer, Ph.D.

 Research Interests: Nutritional Physiology with emphasis on Nutrient Metabolism and Utilization in Ruminants

 Purdue University, 1996

 Research Interests: Influence of Environment, Nutrition, and Genetic Factors as They Impact Meat-Animal Production Efficiency, Health, Carcass Composition, and Meat Quality

 University of Missouri, 2006